Sacapulas: Guatemalan Civil War

 In several cases, massacres occurred either at a special day for a community or during large scale operatives with large military force displays and aviation backup.
 The airplanes bombed certain zones; at least one of each nine communities suffered a bombing associated to a massacre, either in the previous or following days.
 The areas more heavily bombed were the Ixil triangle and Sacapulas, some parts of Baja Verapaz Department and also from Huehuetenango Department.
 After an attack of this kind it was common that up to 40% of the surviving population left town to survive, going into the mountains, into exile in Mexico or to another community.
 The maya k'iche' population that looked for refuge in the mountains was labeled as "guerrilla" by the Army, which tighten military controls around them and continuous attacks that made extremely had to get food or medical attention.
 These people remained in the mountains for almost two years until they finally moved to Las Guacamayas, where they became isolated due to the military pressure.
 A lot of people died of starvation.

 Specifically in Sacapulas, State Armed Forces would have perpetrated the following massacres:

 21st century

 In 2006, Sacapulas was connected by a new paved road to Aguacatán and to Nebaj.
 This road will give the entire area new access to markets and opportunities for economic development.

 Archeological site

 Xutixtiox (or Chutix Tiox, Chotaxtiox) is an archeological site located in Sacapulas.

 Climate

-Sacapulas has a tropical monsoon climate (Köppen: Am).
+Sacapulas has a tropical savanna climate (Köppen: Aw).